List of DC Universe locations: Delta City

 Delta City is the home of the Heckler and Vext.
 It is established in Vext #1 that it exists within regular DCU continuity.

 Dos Rios

 Dos Rios is the home of the second El Diablo.
 It is located in Texas.

 Elmond

 Elmond is the home of Hawk and Dove.
-It is located in Oregon.
+It is located in Virginia.

 Empire City

 Empire City is the home of the second Manhunter, Paul Kirk.
 It is located somewhere in the East Coast of the United States.

+Evergreen

+Evergreen is home to Robert Connors/Comet.
+It is located in Washington.